bakpakin/Fennel/reference.md

 **Note:** Currently, only a single value can be returned from the REPL this way.
-While `,return` can be used to make a failed assertion recover, if the calling code expects multiple return values, it may cause unspecified behavior.
+While `,return` can be used to make a failed assertion recover, if the calling code expects multiple return values, it may cause unexpected behavior.

 ## Macros